Possibly dangerous permitted parameter key detected.

 Description

-Safe-listing high-risk param keys makes Rails applications open to mass assignment vulnerability.
+Permitting high-risk parameter keys in Rails applications exposes them to mass assignment vulnerabilities.

 In Rails, mass assignment is when we use a hash to assign attributes all at once rather than individually.
-For example:
+This feature is often used for creating or updating records.

 When used with an untrusted hash (for example, the params hash in a controller), mass assignment is open to attack because any attribute on the record that corresponds to a key in the hash will be automatically assigned the value in the hash.
 An attacker could exploit this vulnerability to change their role and permissions or to assign themselves as an admin.